-- 13. Following the introduction of VAT on January 1st, 2015, the supply of insurance services may be taxable or exempt.
+- 16. Following the introduction of VAT on January 1, 2015, the supply of insurance services may be taxable or exempt.
 Taxable supplies may be taxed at the standard rate or at the zero rate.
 The type of supply depends on the class of the insurance, the timing of the supply and the location of the insured.
-The determination of the type of supply takes into account the introduction of VAT on January 1st, the transition period from January 1st to June 30th, 2015, and the whether the benefit of the insurance is accrued in or outside The Bahamas. - 14.
-All insurance services supplied in or from The Bahamas from January 1st to June 30th 2015 to a resident are exempt supplies.
-In this context, the "resident" is always assumed to be receiving coverage for a local risk. - 15.
-Insurance services, other than life insurance, annuities and savings products, supplied in or from The Bahamas from July 1st are taxable supplies. - 16.
-Insurance services comprising life insurance, annuities and savings products to residents and non-residents will remain exempt supplies after June 30th.

-- 17. However, insurance services (other than life insurance, annuities and savings products) supplied to a non-resident from January 1st, 2015 are zero-rated supplies, unless the insurance is in respect of property located or registered in The Bahamas. - 18.
+The determination of the type of supply takes into account the introduction of VAT on January 1, the transition period from January 1 to June 30, 2015, and the whether the benefit of the insurance is accrued in or outside The Bahamas. - 17.
+All insurance services supplied in or from The Bahamas from January 1 to June 30, 2015 to a resident were exempt supplies.
+In this context, the "resident" is always assumed to be receiving coverage for a local risk. - 18.
+Insurance services, other than life insurance, annuities and savings products, supplied in or from The Bahamas from July 1 were considered taxable supplies. - 19.
+Insurance services comprising life insurance, annuities and savings products to residents and non-residents remain exempt supplies after June 30, 2015. - 20.
+However, insurance services (other than life insurance, annuities and savings products) supplied to a non-resident from January 1, 2015 are zero-rated supplies, unless the insurance is in respect of property located or registered in The Bahamas.
 The term "property" is defined in paragraph 10.
-Insurance services for such property are exempt supplies from January 1st to June 30th, 2015, and taxable supplies from July 1st, 2015. - 19.
-Provided that the benefit accrues outside the Bahamas, professional services comprising insurance services supplied to a non-resident from January 1st, 2015 by an insurance adjuster, assessor, agent or other business carrying on the business of insurance other than as a registered company are zero-rated supplies. - C. VAT treatment of supplies of insurance from January 1st, 2015 to June 30th, 2015 - 19.
-All insurance supplied from January 1st to June 30th, 2015 in or from The Bahamas to a resident is an exempt supply.
-Accordingly, an insurer does not account for VAT on those supplies.
-No VAT should be charged on those supplies.
-No additional amount should be charged by an insurer to an insured in respect of VAT on insurance services during this period. - D. VAT treatment of claims under insurance policies from January 1st, 2015 to June 30th, 2015 - 20.
-A claim settled by an insurer between January 1st and June 30th, 2015 will be settled on a VAT inclusive basis provided that the supplier rendering services or providing goods to the insured is a VAT registrant.
-This treatment is the same as for claims settled from July 1st, 2015 [see paragraphs 39 to 42 which explain how VAT is accounted for in the settlement of claims].
-An insurer is not ordinarily able to claim ITDs for any claims it pays between January 1st and June 30th, 2015 in respect to any insurance policy.
-This is because most insurance services are exempt supplies during the transition period and the VAT Act prohibits the claiming of ITDs in respect of exempt supplies.

-21. However, in recognition of the additional costs to be borne by insurers in the transition period, a transitional relief will allow certain ITDs to be claimed.
-This process is subject to the VAT rule on ITDs for insurance during this period.
+Insurance services for such property were exempt supplies from January 1 to June 30, 2015, and taxable supplies from July 1, 2015. - 21.
+Provided that the benefit accrues outside the Bahamas, professional services comprising insurance services supplied to a non-resident from January 1, 2015 by an insurance adjuster, assessor, agent or other business carrying on the business of insurance other than as a registered company are zero-rated supplies.

+- C. VAT treatment of supplies of insurance from January 1, 2015 to June 30, 2015 - 22.
+All insurance supplied from January 1 to June 30, 2015 in or from The Bahamas to a resident was an exempt supply.
+Accordingly, an insurer did not account for VAT on those supplies.
+No VAT should have been charged on those supplies.
+No additional amount should have been charged by an insurer to an insured in respect of VAT on insurance services during that period. - D. VAT treatment of claims under insurance policies from January 1, 2015 to June 30, 2015 - 23.
+A claim settled by an insurer between January 1 and June 30, 2015 was to be settled on a VAT inclusive basis provided that the supplier rendering services or providing goods to the - insured is a VAT registrant.
+This treatment is the same as for claims settled from July 1, 2015 [see paragraphs 39 to 42 which explain how VAT is accounted for in the settlement of - claims].
+An insurer is not ordinarily able to claim ITDs for any claims it paid between January 1 and June 30, 2015 in respect to any insurance policy.
+This is because most insurance services were exempt supplies during the transition period and the VAT Act prohibits the claiming of ITDs in respect of exempt supplies. - 24.
+However, in recognition of the additional costs to be borne by insurers in the transition period, a transitional relief allowed certain ITDs to be claimed.
+This process was subject to the VAT rule on ITDs for insurance during that period.
 In particular, the ITDs may only be claimed if all the conditions and the process below are met and followed.